 AMI is a SAR (Synthetic Aperture Radar) instrument, built by MMS (Matra Marconi Space), France.
-Two separate radars are incorporated within the AMI, a SAR for `Image and Wave mode' operation, and a scatterometer (SCAT) for `Wind mode' operation.
+Two separate radars are incorporated within the AMI, a SAR for the "Image and Wave mode" operation, and a scatterometer (SCAT) for the "Wind mode" operation.
 This instrument can operate in either one of the following modes: 11)

 1) AMI in Imaging mode.
 Measurement in C-band (frequency = 5.3 GHz (equivalent to 5.66 cm wavelength), bandwidth = 15.55 MHz; polarization = Linear Vertical (LV); PRF range = 1640-1720 Hz in 2 Hz steps; long pulse = 37.12 µs; compressed pulse = 64 ns; peak power = 4.8 kW; antenna size =10 m x 1 m; look angle = 23º; radiometric resolution = 5 Bit on raw data (SAR mode), which corresponds to about 30 m spatial resolution; swath width = 100 km.
 Data rate = 105 Mbit/s.

 Imaging mode operating time per orbit = 12 minutes ((12% duty cycle) including four minutes in eclipse).
-The SAR's high-resolution in the range direction is achieved by phase coding the transmit pulse with a linear chirp and compressing the echo by matched filtering; range resolution being determined by means of the pulse travel time; and the azimuth resolution is achieved by recording the phase as well as the amplitude of the echoes along the flight path.
+The SAR's high resolution in the range direction is achieved by phase coding the transmit pulse with a linear chirp and compressing the echo by matched filtering; range resolution is determined through the pulse travel time; the azimuth resolution is achieved by recording the phase as well as the amplitude of the echoes along the flight path.

 SAR Imaging mode